 Bonus: You can also carry a GPS.
 A GPS is extra, NOT in replace of your map and compass.
 Remember, your GPS is electronic and is only as good as its batteries.
 If desired, an altimeter may come in handy.

 Tip: Even though it is not on the list, I suggest that you make copies of any guide-book sections of the trails you will be hiking.
 For most hikes, this will be a few pages at most.
 It is lightweight, and you will have the written description of your trip at your fingertips.

 Tip: Put all these items in one large ziplock bag.

 Dealing with the environment & being ready to stay in the woods for longer than expected

-Must: You must have sufficient insulation and weather protect for your hike and these should meet the needs for coldest possible weather during the current season.
+Must: You must have sufficient insulation and weather protection for your hike, and these should meet the needs for the coldest possible weather during the current season.

 Examples but not limited to:

 - Base layer

 - Mid layer